Financial Aid FAQ’s

-I. To begin the loan application process, first visit www.fafsa.ed.gov and complete the 12/13 FAFSA application which will be good for 1 year.
+I. To begin the loan application process, first visit www.fafsa.ed.gov and complete the applicable year (13/14) FAFSA application which will be good for 1 year.
 Graduate students are typically considered as an Independent student when completing the FAFSA.
 The FAFSA is the first step of the loan application.
 You must also visit the “Virtual Financial Aid Office” (VFAO) to complete an interview and sign a Promissory Note.

 - Our Federal ID Code is G31713.

 II.
 After completing the FAFSA application, go to https://usa.vfao.com.
-Start a new Interview for 2012/13 – Select terms of Summer 2013, Fall 2013 and Spring 2014.
+Start a new Interview for same period as the application – Select terms of Summer, Fall and Spring that you will be attending at USAHS.
 The interview is an essential part of your entrance counseling, and it is used to gather required information that is not included on the FASFA application.
 The interview must be completed in order to process the FAFSA information.

 III.
 On the first and last page of the interview, you will see a box that says “Sign your Student Loan Promissory Note”.
 Under that, click on “Federal Direct Loan Program”.
 It will take you to https://studentloans.gov/myDirectLoan/index.action.
 Go to “Master Promissory Note”.
 In the middle of the page click on Unsubsidized to sign the Stafford MPN.